Tuchel Hopes Chelseas Kovacic Can Play Through Pain In FA Cup Final - UrduPoint

 "In the game (at Leeds) he was very good and in general he has stepped up again," Tuchel said of Kovacic.

-"The quality and personality, his dribbling, carrying the ball, driving with the ball is excellent, a top team player."
-Tuchel also addressed the latest debate about Romelu Lukaku's future, insisting it would not be a distraction ahead of the final.
+"The quality and personality, his dribbling, carrying the ball, driving with the ball is excellent, a top team player." - 'Not in my name' - Tuchel must decide whether to recall Kai Havertz at Wembley in place of Romelu Lukaku, who has struck three times in the last two games.

-And now the Belgian striker's agent Federico Pastorello has told the Italian media he wants to speak to Chelsea's new owner Todd Boehly about a potential move back to Serie A.
+According to reports in Italy, the striker's agent Federico Pastorello wants to speak to Chelsea's new owner Todd Boehly about a potential move back to Serie A.

-"If he plans to talk with the owner maybe it's not his plan to talk with me, so fair enough.
-Let's see if he gets a meeting and he can get to talk, that's his right," Tuchel said.
+However, Lukaku responded by claiming he was not involved in pushing for talks over his future.

-"That's what it is sometimes in football, the attention is so high that sometimes it attracts situations that you don't want to have before big matches.
-But that's the way it is.
+"Never ever will I let someone speak for me," Lukaku posted on his Instagram story.